-TV: Due to its proximity to American, cable TV is wide spread and always available in better hotels and in bars in tourist hot spots on the Yucatan, where sporting events are often shown.
+TV: Due to its proximity to America, cable TV is wide-spread and always available in better hotels and in bars in tourist hot spots on the Yucatan, where sporting events are often shown.
 Cinemas in major cities are good quality.
 You will find pretty decent Wi-Fi and internet connections in most parts of the country.

 Food: México is all about food.
 Outside of Asia, it has the best street food in the world.
 Don't be afraid just dive in.
 Smarter restaurants aimed at tourists can be quite expensive by comparison.
 The best value is always small family run places.
 The meal of the day or set menu (comida corrida - make sure they give you the menu with this on) as in the rest of Latin America is always the easiest and cheapest way to eat.
 There are many fast food restaurants, both Mexican and American and numerous supermarkets (with excellent bakeries) so eating cheaply on the move is easy.

 Vegetarians: Fine, although eating on street stalls and taking advantage of the cheap set meals of the day will be complicated and often not possible especially if you don't eat chicken.